Electronic timestamping: definition and use

 Can I timestamp without signing?

-Yes, to prove existence at a date (digital INPI filing, proof of prior creation).
+Yes, to prove existence on a date (digital INPI filing, proof of anteriority).

 Conclusion

-Timestamping is the seatbelt of electronic signature: invisible in everyday use, essential in case of accident.
+Timestamping is the seatbelt of electronic signature: invisible day-to-day, essential in case of accident.

 Try Certyneo to send, sign and track your documents online simply, quickly and securely.